RegularTetragon/playdate-sdk-flake/README.md

 A utility for talking to the playdate over USB

+## pdwrapped

+A wrapper for PlaydateSimulator that allows modification of a .PlaydateSDK directory.

 ## PlaydateSimulator

-A program for running .pdx files.
-This version is wrapped to create the writable install directory that PlaydateSimulator expects.
-This is placed in a .PlaydateSDK directory wherever you run the program.

-## PlaydateSimulator-unwrapped

 The original binary for the Playdate Simulator.
 Without the wrapper its a little bit janky to use on a nixos system.
 If your nix store is writable for some reason it shouldn't have any issues though.